foohardt/language-model/README.md

 ## Introduction

-This repository contains an experimental simulator for characer based text generation using a LSTM network, which is inspiered by the TensorFlow.js LSTM text generation example.
+This repository contains an experimental simulator for character based text generation using a LSTM network.
+It is inspired by the TensorFlow.js LSTM text generation example.

+## Overview

+The text generator uses a pre-trained LSTM model which is loaded every time the application loaded.
+The LSTM model consists of 128 layers and was trainied for 200 epochs on an english written text from Nietzsche (the text can be found within the application).
+The number of neurons in each layers corresponds to the unique characters in the text it was trainied on, which is 84.
+As activation function softmax was used and as optimizer categorical cross entropy was used.

 ## Usage
 - Open <a href="http://public.beuth-hochschule.de/~s85393/deep-learning/language-model/" target="_blank" rel="noopener noreferrer">Language Model</a> in web browser